-Also, applying the "eat your own dog food" concept to APIs means that the API product team should have their own test applications (i.e. "pet projects") on top of the API.
-Given the complexity of developing such applications, it makes sense to encourage having them, e.g. giving free API quotas to team members and providing sufficient free computational resources.
+Also, applying the "eat your own dog food" concept to APIs means that the API product team should have their own test applications (so-called "pet projects") on top of the API.
+Given the complexity of developing such applications, it makes sense to encourage having them, i.e., giving free API quotas to team members and providing sufficient free computational resources.